2020PB/police-brutality/reports/Virginia.md

 * https://www.reddit.com/r/2020PoliceBrutality/comments/hdycck/more_video_from_richmond_last_night_police_spray/

-### Police escalate against protesters outside city hall | June 23rd
+### Police escalate against protesters outside city hall | 2021-06-23

 Officers quickly escalate against a peaceful nighttime protest outside city hall.
 Police shoot what looks like a gas canister into the head of one man and tackle a woman backing away behind an umbrella.